 This is the mesh that we use on our backpack's center pockets.
 It has a relatively light weight for mesh, while being difficult to tear.
 It can withstand getting caught on branches and other typical abrasion that backpacks are subjected to.
 The hole size is a about 4 mm (a little over 1/8").

 5.3 oz/sqyd 3D Spacer Mesh

 This mesh has a three-dimensional structure which allows airflow and adds cushioning.
+It has a tricot backing so you can't see clear through the holes.
 We use it on the underside of our backpack's shoulder straps and belts to absorb sweat, add cushion, and add grip.
 Our 3D mesh weighs less than most other types.

 Weight: 5.3 oz/sqyd (180 g/m²)